 The hammer curl is a two-arm dumbbell curl performed with your palms facing each other.
-In a basic dumbbell curl your palms face up or they rotate from a palms-facing position at the bottom of the movement to a palms-up position at the top.
-The wrist rotation is called supination, and the palms-facing, thumbs-up position is called either semisupination or semipronation.
-It goes by both names due to the neutral wrist position when your palms face each other, and that relatively neutral position is precisely what makes the exercise advantageous for some trainees.
+In a basic dumbbell curl your palms face up.
+Or, they rotate from a palms-facing position at the bottom of the movement to a palms-up position at the top.
+The wrist rotation is called supination.
+The palms-facing, thumbs-up position is called either semisupination or semipronation.
+It goes by both names due to the neutral wrist position when your palms face each other.
+This relatively neutral position is precisely what makes the exercise advantageous for some trainees.

-Nearly everyone suffers various injuries in life, whether they're training related, work related, sports related or just due to long-term wear and tear on the joints.
-Such problems can occur in the wrist as well as in any other joint, and they can make it virtually impossible to perform a standard barbell curl due to wrist pain.
+Nearly everyone suffers various injuries in life.
+They may be training related, work related, or sports related.
+Also, they may be due to long-term wear and tear on the joints.
+Such problems can occur in the wrist as well as in any other joint.
+This can make it virtually impossible to perform a standard barbell curl due to wrist pain.

 One of the first variations that trainees make in their workouts is to substitute dumbbells for barbells on certain lifts.
 Wrist pain can even prevent you from performing the standard dumbbell curl either with your palms up for the entire rep or with your hand rotating from a neutral position to a supinated position.

-The hammer curl is so named because you hold the dumbbells the way you would hold a hammer, except that your wrist remains straight throughout the rep. Do not tilt your wrist either upward or downward, which would be radial deviation and ulnar deviation, respectively.
+Why are they called hammer curls?
+Simple.
+You hold the dumbbells the way you would hold a hammer.
+One difference is that your wrist remains straight throughout the rep. Do not tilt your wrist either upward or downward, which would be radial deviation and ulnar deviation, respectively.
 If you do tilt your wrists down and up during hammer curls, you may injure them, as described above.

-Hammer curls are usually performed with the dumbbells being curled either simultaneously or alternately.
-If you curl both dumbbells together, you must be careful not to arch your back too much.
-That can cause a chronic ache in your lower back, or it can actually cause a lower-back injury, so try to maintain good posture when you do hammer curls.
+You perform hammer curls by curling two dumbbells at the same time.
+Be careful not to arch your back too much.
+That can cause a chronic ache in your lower back.
+Also it can actually cause a lower-back injury.
+Try to maintain good posture when you do hammer curls.
 You can help protect your back by keeping your abdominal muscles tight during the exercise.